-Water committee members — mainly women and adolescents — take responsibility for maintaining improved water systems
+Water committee members — mainly women and adolescents — take responsibility for maintaining improved water system

 In Guarerapo, a small community near Uribia, one such Water Committee — the majority of its women and adolescents — recently greeted visitors from UNICEF and the Baxter International Foundation.
 Displaying full knowledge of the technical aspects of their community water system, the committee members took turns explaining the interworking parts.

 These parts included solar panels that supply energy for a water pump; a 30,000-liter storage tank full of cloudy, green water, unsuitable yet for drinking; a reverse-osmosis filtration system that purifies the raw groundwater; and a second tank that holds and supplies the safe, now clear, water from large taps.
 These second tanks in turn fill trucks that supply the nearby school and houses.
 There is also a new community handwashing station — with two sinks, one at adult height and one set lower for children.